br0hgue/br0hgue/README.md

 ## About me:

-Physics and mathematics enjoyer; artificial intelligence fan; death metal admirer and horror movie devotee
+Physics and mathematics enjoyer; artificial intelligence fan;
 <br />
-very bad at naming files/folders

 mostly use [GitLab](https://gitlab.com/brohgue)
 ## Experience with:

 Python machine learning

-App development in python
+software development in Rust and Python

 RESTful apis

 Game development in C#

-Html, css and java
+Html, css and javascript

-## Author of:

-Project ALICE, the python AI

 #### How to reach me: